Joonior-Programmer/Gmail_Docs/docs/Automation/autoDelete.md

 # Setting Up Auto Deletion

-Set up your inbox to automatically delete unwanted emails after a time period.
+Set up your inbox to automatically delete marked emails after a time period.
 If you don't feel comfortable working with code, then feel free to ignore this feature

 ---